The Margin Whisperer

 - Alerting for the pricing team so they could act before losses compounded

-The system scaled from one region to all US fulfillment centers.
-Other teams started asking for their own versions.
+I expanded it from one region to cover all US fulfillment centers.
+Other teams started asking for their own.

 The numbers